Scranton mayor faces challenger in re-election campaign

 When Cognetti hasn't been working to restore public trust in the city, she has been managing its response to the pandemic.

-"Mostly we've been working on reaching out to the community.
-We've done more than 40 pop-up city halls, I still do a weekly live town hall where we answer questions.
+"Mostly, we've been working on reaching out to the community.
+We've done more than 40 pop-up city halls; I still do a weekly live town hall where we answer questions.
 We're trying to really get out into the community, understand what people need.
-We really need four more years no just to listen, but to then act," said Cognetti.
+We really need four more years not just to listen, but to then act," said Cognetti.

-Cognetti was a newcomer to Scranton, she's originally from Oregon.
-But, not new to politics.
+Cognetti was a newcomer to Scranton; she's originally from Oregon.
+But, she's not new to politics.
 She served with the Obama administration and on Scranton's School Board.

 Shaw hopes to come up with new ways for Scranton to make money.